andrebianco-net/Create-CSharp-WebAPI-Clean-Architecture/README.md

 Product Registration Service implementation propose a small example of how to create a REST API using C#.

-C# Web API based on Clean Architecture, using some aspects of CQRS and xUnit to test the implementation.
+C# Web API based on Clean Architecture, using some aspects of CQRS, Web API, Repository and xUnit to test the implementation.
 I tryed to follow the theory bellow.

+The Solution will be a Web API/RESTful which can be reached by a CRUD or an Integration from other Solution or by Postman tool.

+The Domain will be defined by two entities, Product and Category:

+1. Domain Product (child): Id (int, identity), Name (string), Description (string), Price (decimal), Stock (int), Image (string).
+2. Domain Category (parent): CategoryId (int, identity), Name (string).

+1:N relationship: One Category can have multiple Products.

+Finally, as a small solution and just an example, I won't implement authentication like JWT or Session Cookie.

 ## Theory: